• Features

 Proper targeting creates relevant experiences that feel natural and pleasant for your customers.
 Additionally, you can test different segments (new vs. returning), timing (immediate vs. delayed), and contexts (homepage vs. product pages) to find what converts best.

-Target specific visitors
+Target specific visitor segments

 • Existing contacts